MESAHub/mesa/docs/source/faq.rst

 Why do I get the error "stdlib.h: No such file or directory"?
 -------------------------------------------------------------

-If yore using macOS 10.14 (Mojave), then this error indicates that you did not install the system headers (see previous FAQ or `the SDK website <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk#Mac_OS_X>`__).
+If you're using macOS 10.14 (Mojave), then this error indicates that you did not install the system headers (see previous FAQ or `the SDK website <http://user.astro.wisc.edu/~townsend/static.php?ref=mesasdk#Mac_OS_X>`__).